Mid Mountains Legal Blog

-Once you have obtained your finance and found a suitable house, you can make an offer to purchase the property.
-There is usually some haggling before you and the vendor agree on a price.
+Once you have obtained your finance and found a suitable property, you can make an offer to purchase the property.
+Once you and the vendor have agreed on a price, you must sign a contract of sale.
+After an offer to purchase has been accepted, contracts may be exchanged with the real estate agent.

 What is an Exchange of Contracts?